Glenn R. Cassidy

 Glenn also took on many freelance projects over the years including designing the Capitol Theatre's mascot "Gus the Cat," and "Boomer," the mascot for the Yakima Bears baseball team.

-This year all proceeds go toward supporting the Children's Village Therapy Programs.
+This year all proceeds go toward supporting the Capitol Kids program at the Capitol Theatre.